TSarkar99/Apple-Stock-Prediction-Model/README.md

 # Apple-Stock-Prediction-Model
-A deep learning model built using LSTM and Feed Forward Neural Network
+A Deep learning Model built using LSTM and Feed-Forward Neural Network